gausby/tortoise/docs/connection_supervision.md

 supervisor.
 Refer to the `Supervisor` documentation for more information on usage and configuration.

 ## The `Tortoise.Supervisor`

-When `Tortoise` is included as a dependency in the *mix.exs*-file of an application `Tortoise` will automatically get started along the application.
+When `Tortoise` is included as a dependency in the *mix.exs* file of an application, `Tortoise` will automatically get started alongside the application.
 During the application start up a dynamic supervisor will spawn and register itself under the name `Tortoise.Supervisor`.
 This can be used to start supervised connections that will get restarted if